Parisson/Telemeta/README.rst

     git checkout dev
     docker-compose -f docker-compose.yml -f env/dev.yml up

 Then browse the app at http://localhost:9000/ (replacing 'localhost' by the IP given by the docker terminal on OSX or Windows).
-Note the service will automatically when code is modified.
+Note the service will automatically be reloaded when code is modified.

 To build your own composition (if dependency tree is changed)::